Shooting in Seattle protest zone leaves 1 dead, 1 injured

-SEATTLE (AP) - One person was killed and another was in critical condition in a pre-dawn shooting in Seattle’s protest zone, authorities said Saturday.
+SEATTLE (AP) - A pre-dawn shooting in a park in Seattle’s protest zone killed a 19-year-old man and critically injured another person, authorities said Saturday.

-The shooting happened at about 3 a.m. in the area near downtown known as CHOP, which stands for “Capitol Hill Occupied Protest” zone, police said in a statement on Twitter.
+The shooting happened at about 2:30 a.m. in the area near downtown known as CHOP, which stands for “Capitol Hill Occupied Protest,” police said.

-Seattle Police Sgt.
-Lauren Truscott told The Seattle Times that she didn’t know whether police had taken anyone into custody and that she had no immediate details about how the shooting unfolded.

-Investigators were reviewing reviewing public-source video and body-camera video for clues and authorities planned to disclose more information about the shooting later, Truscott said.
+Officers who responded to the shooting initially had trouble getting to the victims because they were “were met by a violent crowd that prevented officers safe access to the victims,” police said on their blog.

 Two males with gunshot wounds arrived in a private vehicle at Harborview Medical Center at about 3 a.m., said hospital spokesperson Susan Gregg.
-One died and the other one was in critical condition in the intensive care unit.
+The 19-year-old man died and the other person was in critical condition in the intensive care unit.

+The suspect or suspects fled and police had no description of the shooter or shooters Saturday morning, police said.

+“Homicide detectives responded and are conducting a thorough investigation, despite the challenges presented by the circumstances,” police said.
+Investigators were reviewing public-source video and body-camera video for clues, Seattle Police Sgt.
+Lauren Truscott told The Seattle Times.

 Protesters have cordoned off several blocks near a police station in Seattle’s Capitol Hill neighborhood in the wake of demonstrations against police violence since the police killing of George Floyd in Minneapolis several weeks ago.